 A student may initiate an official withdrawal from a course or courses through the last day of finals after a consultation with the student's Faculty Advisor.
 The withdrawal can be initiated by email, official form or phone conversation with STUDENT SUPPORT SERVICES Advisor, or the registrar.
-Beginning with the first day of the fourth week of classes, students will be billed 100% of the tuition charge.
+Beginning with the Census Date, students will be billed 100% of the tuition charge.
 Students will be fully responsible for any financial costs.
 Officially withdrawing from a course(s) does not affect the student's grade point average (GPA).
 However, it may affect the student's financial aid status due to course completion rate requirements.
 Refer to the "FINANCIAL AID: SATISFACTORY PROGRESS" section of this catalog for more information.